-Class of License Type of liquor/Establishments included Fee

-Class I For the sale of liquor (malt liquor, wine and spirits) \$ 900.00

-This class includes: Airlines; Civic Auditoriums; Class A Restaurants: Clubs with catering privileges; Dining Cars; Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Tennis Clubs; Vessels; Qualified Caterers

-Class I-A For the sale of liquor (malt liquor, wine and spirits) \$1,100.00 This class includes only hotels that do not serve three meals a day.

-Class II For the Sale of Spirits Only \$ 550.00

-This class includes: Airlines; Civic Auditoriums; Class A Restaurants; Clubs with catering privileges; Dining Cars; Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Tennis Clubs; and Vessels.

-Class III For the Sale of Wine Only \$ 220.00

-This class includes: Airlines; Civic Auditoriums; Class A Restaurants; Clubs with catering privileges; Dining Cars; Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Tennis Clubs; Restaurants; Vessels; Pool Halls; and Bed and Breakfasts.

-Class IV For the Sale of Malt Liquor Only \$ 220.00

-This class includes: Airlines; Civic Auditoriums; Class A Restaurants; Clubs with catering privileges; Dining Cars; Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Tennis Clubs; Restaurants; Taverns; Pool Halls; and Bed and Breakfasts.

-Class III and IV For the Sale of Malt Liquor and Wine Only \$ 440.00

-This class includes: Airlines; Civic Auditoriums; Class A Restaurants; Clubs with catering privileges; Dining Cars; Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Tennis Clubs; Restaurants; Vessels; Pool Halls; and Bed and Breakfasts.

-Class V This For the sale of liquor (malt liquor, wine and spirits) class includes only a Club without catering privileges. \$ 495.00 Class X This For the sale of liquor (malt liquor, wine and spirits) class includes only a Class A Lounge \$2,200.00 Class XI This For the sale of liquor (malt liquor, wine and spirits) class includes only a Restaurant Lounge \$1,500.00
+Class of License Type of liquor/Establishments included Fee Class I This class in Dining Cars; Caterers For the sale of liquor (malt liquor, wine and spirits) cludes: Airlines; Civic Auditoriums; Class A Restaurants: Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Te \$ 900.00 Clubs with catering privileges; ennis Clubs; Vessels; Qualified Class I-A This class in For the sale of liquor (malt liquor, wine and spirits) cludes only hotels that do not serve three meals a day. \$1,100.00 Class II This class in Dining Cars; For the Sale of Spirits Only cludes: Airlines; Civic Auditoriums; Class A Restaurants Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Te \$ 550.00 s; Clubs with catering privileges; ennis Clubs; and Vessels.
+Dining Cars; For the Sale of Wine Only cludes: Airlines; Civic Auditoriums; Class A Restaurants Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Te nd Bed and Breakfasts. \$ 220.00 ; Clubs with catering privileges; annis Clubs; Restaurants; Vessels; Dining Cars; For the Sale of Malt Liquor Only cludes: Airlines; Civic Auditoriums; Class A Restaurants Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Te nd Bed and Breakfasts. \$ 220.00 ; Clubs with catering privileges; nnis Clubs; Restaurants; Taverns; Dining Cars; For the Sale of Malt Liquor and Wine Only cludes: Airlines; Civic Auditoriums; Class A Restaurants Golf Courses; Hotels; Indoor Ice-Skating Clubs; Indoor Te nd Bed and Breakfasts. \$ 440.00 s; Clubs with catering privileges; nnis Clubs; Restaurants; Vessels; Class V This class inc For the sale of liquor (malt liquor, wine and spirits) cludes only a Club without catering privileges. \$ 495.00 Class X This class inc For the sale of liquor (malt liquor, wine and spirits) cludes only a Class A Lounge \$2,200.00 Class XI This class inc For the sale of liquor (malt liquor, wine and spirits) cludes only a Restaurant Lounge \$1,500.00